What belongs in each cart?

 books (try donating first)hardbound booksshampoo bottles

-boxes (shipping)ice cream cartons (rinsed)
+boxes (shipping)ice cream cartons (rinsed)shoe boxes

-cans, food (bi-metal/tin)juice bottlesshoe boxes
+cans, food (bi-metal/tin)juice bottles soft drink bottles

-cartons (dairy, juice, soup, broth, & milk alternatives)milk/dairy and juice cartons (paper, rinsed)soup boxes
+cartons (dairy, juice, soup, broth, & milk alternatives)milk/dairy and juice cartons (paper, rinsed) tub-type containers such as those used for yogurt, cottage cheese, and margarine if labeled 1-7

-cereal boxespaint cans (empty latex only -oil-based paints are Hazardous Waste)tub-type containers such as those used for yogurt, cottage cheese, and margarine if labeled 1-7
+cereal boxespaint cans (empty latex only -oil-based paints are Hazardous Waste) wine bottles (empty)

-cookie sheetspaper packaging with remnant tapewine bottles (empty)
+cookie sheetspaper packaging with remnant tape

-cookware (metal only)paper that tearswine boxes
+cookware (metal only)paper that tears

 Items in red (this table) are considered hazardous waste and must be disposed of properly.
 For proper disposal instructions visit www.sanramonrecycles.